The Vest-Agder Bunad

 A sturdy underskirt is essential for ensuring the outer skirt falls neatly.
 Traditionally, it was said that the underskirt should be so beautiful that anyone could see it without the wearer feeling embarrassed.
 The underskirt is made from striped cotton fabric and gathered at the waist.

-The loose pocket (løslomme) on the skirt comes in several versions, all featuring black wool fabric with multi-colored wool embroidery.
+The loose pocket (løslomme) on the skirt comes in several versions, all featuring black wool fabric with multi-coloured wool embroidery.
 They are absolutely beautiful!

 Headpieces for the Bunad – It’s Complicated